AlanGacihi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 13 - Change the group owner to school for the file hello. <br>
 Script 12 - Create a directory called my_dir with permissions 751 in the working directory. <br>
 Script 14 - Change the owner to vincent and the group owner to staff for all the files and directories in the working directory. <br>
 Script 15 - Change the owner and the group owner of _hello to vincent and staff respectively. <br>
+Script 16 - Change the owner of the file hello to betty only if it is owned by the user guillaume. <br>